I think you’ll agree with me when I say:

 The best baby strollers come in three types, with the first built for joggers.
 Having three big bike wheels allow them to go shopping with you without requiring extra force for pushing them forward.

 Second, if you have to go under the sun, umbrella strollers would suit your baby the best.
-However, since they are cheapest of the lot, look for JPMA certification while choosing them to be sure about their stability.
+However, since they are the cheapest of the lot, look for JPMA certification while choosing them to be sure about their stability.

 Finally, if you have twins, we recommend considering double strollers.
 Big and awkward, they aren’t easy to move around, especially if you have a baby carrier attached to you.